 91. When it comes to carnivals, the Croatians do it right!
-The Rijeka carnival is not only the biggest in the entire country, it is also one of the most popular carnivals in Europe.
+The Rijeka Carnival is not only the biggest in the entire country — it is also one of the most popular carnivals in Europe.

 92. Among the many islands of Croatia, the Kornati National Park offers a one-of-a-kind experience as visitors sail around and between more than 80 islets scattered throughout the park.
-Although most of the islets are uninhabited, there are a few preserved stone cottages which serve as seasonal seafood restaurants.
+Although most of the islets are uninhabited, there are a few preserved stone cottages that serve as seasonal seafood restaurants.

 Visitors to the park can either charter a sailboat in Biograd-na-Moru or hop an excursion boat in Zadar or Sibenik.